Pinoys want eco-travel—but price is a barrier

 Launched at FITUR 2025 in Madrid, the report Bridging the Say-Do Gap: How to Create an Effective Sustainability Strategy by Knowing Your Customers was developed in collaboration with WTTC knowledge partner YouGov.

 The report highlights the disconnect between what travelers claim about sustainability and the choices they ultimately make.
+The fact that consumers favor sustainable travel but cost remains king illustrates this gap.
 It provides actionable guidance for travel and tourism businesses on how to address this gap by offering solutions that make sustainable travel both more accessible and attractive, while balancing economic growth with environmental responsibility.

 A lack of visibility also remains a significant barrier.
 Over 10 percent of respondents reported no exposure to sustainability messaging or information through any channel, including mainstream media, social platforms, or community-driven initiatives.

-Julia Simpson, WTTC president and chief executive officer, said: “Travelers care about sustainability, but when purchasing travel, cost and quality are king.
+Julia Simpson, WTTC president and chief executive officer, said: “Consumers favor sustainable travel but cost remains king when purchasing travel, cost and quality are king.
 Customers expect businesses to create affordable sustainable options.
 But many WTTC companies inspire change — whether that’s regrowing coral reefs or reducing food waste.
 Customers engage with brands that have strong values.”

 “I am delighted to collaborate with YouGov on such a crucial piece of work.
 By closing the say-do gap, we not only protect the planet but ensure more rewarding experiences for customers and a brighter, more resilient future for our planet.”